tudo-cni/vsting-sa/README.md

 <!-- <img src="figs/vsting-concept.svg" width="70%"> -->

 This results in a hardware requirement for the device on which vSTING is installed: it must feature at least two RJ45 ports to be able to support the two ethernet links meant for robot and operator.
 A third port can be required to stand for the control channel, to connect the device on which the vSTING user interface will be displayed.
-This link can however be also be realized in other ways, such as over WiFi.
+This link can however be also be realized in other ways, such as over WiFi or by installing vSTING on a device with display and input devices.

 # Installation